WillPaulRyan/willpaulryan.github.io/README.md

 ## General info

-This project is my personal web dev portfolio.
+This project is my personal web dev portfolio, you can visit the live website at [wr3.xyz](https://wr3.xyz/).

 ## Technologies